algorandfoundation/algokit-beaker-default-template/examples/generators/production_beaker_smart_contract_typescript/README.md

 > For guidance on `smart_contracts` folder and adding new contracts to the project please see [README](smart_contracts/README.md) on the respective folder.### Continuous Integration / Continuous Deployment (CI/CD)

-This project uses [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to define CI/CD workflows, which are located in the [`.github/workflows`](./.github/workflows) folder.
+This project uses [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to define CI/CD workflows, which are located in the [.github/workflows](`.github/workflows`) folder.

+> Please note, if you instantiated the project with --workspace flag in `algokit init` it will automatically attempt to move the contents of the `.github` folder to the root of the workspace.

 ### Debugging Smart Contracts